edp8489/edp8489.github.io/_drafts/timoshenko-bending-buckling.md

 Our good friend Dr. Timoshenko provides a method for calculating the buckling coefficient for rectangular plates subject to in-plane bending and combinations of bending + compression/tension.

-A python script containing all functions and two verification problems is available on my [Github]().

-I also created an interactive Jupyter notebook that you can run in [Google Colab]()
+A python script containing all functions and two verification problems is available on my [Github](https://github.com/edp8489/misc-projects/blob/main/notebooks/timoshenko/timoshenko_bending_buckling.py).
+I also created an interactive Jupyter notebook that you can run in [Google Colab](https://colab.research.google.com/github/edp8489/misc-projects/blob/main/notebooks/timoshenko/bending_buckling.ipynb).
 <em>(disclaimer: all of my web tools to date have performed all math using client-side JavaScript.
 This breaks that trend and <b>will</b> send your data to an external server.
 I'm mostly using this as an excuse to play around with Colab).</em>

 ## Validation